 You can find out what the best ionic air cleaner is for your needs here.

-Optional Features to Look for: Ultra Violet Light and Carbon Filter
+Optional Air Cleaning Features to Look for:

-On the other hand, while all of these technologies mentioned so far are great at creating better, breathable air, neither of them are very good at removing odors and smells.
+While all of the technologies mentioned in this article so far are great at creating better, breathable air, neither of them are very good at removing odors and smells.

-Making Sure it’s Powerful Enough to Handle Your Needs
+Make Sure it’s Powerful Enough to Handle Your Needs

-When selecting a device, it’s important that you first measure the room(s) you are going to use it for inside your home.
+When deciding on what air purifier you should get, it’s important that you first measure the room(s) you are going to use it for inside your home.
 Then compare this number to the rating on the device.
-Just make sure the product you buy can handle the size you need.